LunarG/LunarGLASS/Readme.txt

     Use a LunarGLASS stack to compile from a driver:

+	    [per driver initialization...]
         1. Include LunarGLASSManager.h.
 This header includes no other headers.
         2. Use gla::getManager() to get a manager.
 (From below, your compiler implementation will have derived a concrete class and factory for it.)

+		[per compile...]
-        3. Pass this manager to a front end that builds LunarGLASS Top IR and saves the llvm module into the manager using manager->setModule().
+        3. Pass this manager to a front end that builds LunarGLASS Top IR and saves the llvm module into the manager using manager->setModule() and saves symbol tables using manager->set*Symbols().
         4. Use manager->translateTopToBottom() to create bottom IR.
         5. Use manager->translateBottomToTarget() to translate that to the compiler's back end target language.
+		6. Use manager->clear() to free up structures specific to the compile, e.g., things set in step 3.

     Make a LunarGLASS back end: